kootenpv/kootenpv.github.io/ppm.md

 This is the password manager I use.
 Code safely runs only in the browser.

+More explaination about why this is a good idea, on the github link (icon above).

-Python and Android versions available on the github link (icon).
+Python and Android versions are also available.

+<h3>Generate password</h3>

 <form onsubmit="calculate(); return false">
 <p>